mukesh-kk/website/src/routes/blog/building-cloud-dev-assistants-with-gpt-4-on-gitpod.md

     return f"Processed {len(chunks)} documents to pinecone"
 ```

-With this, we're ready to run our workflow.
+With this, we're ready to run our workflow on a [set of URLs](https://github.com/burningion/demo-gpt-4-temporal/blob/a8599650e224f2a4ee89298aba6ea7a4892fc8dc/src/starter.py#L9-L27), and populate our vector database with the tokens / embeddings.

 ## Running A Temporal Workflow

 To run our Temporal workflow to insert these tokens, we'll need be running Temporal in our development environment.
+The [repository](https://github.com/burningion/demo-gpt-4-temporal/) already has this configured.

 For that, our `.gitpod.yaml` file can ensure we've got a running system: